 Bar Tea Scent

-The bar infuses its own tea-based spirits in-house.
-Popular ones include gyokuro vodka, lapsang souchong scotch, and chamomile tequila.
-The cocktail menu is split into sections by tea-making country, with each one built around that country’s teas and flavors.
+The bar infuses its own tea-based spirits in-house, including gyokuro vodka, lapsang souchong scotch, and chamomile tequila.
+The cocktail menu is organized by tea-making country, with each section built around that country’s teas and flavors.

 Bar Tea Scent